BA Criminology / Overview

 - How to apply

-- Ranked 1st for Criminology in the UK (The Guardian league table for Best UK universities for criminology).
+- Ranked eighth for Criminology in the UK (Guardian league table for best UK universities for criminology, 2022).

 - Engage with theories of criminal and deviant behaviour and locate these theories within wider political, social and economic contexts.